top of page

 This is Susie’s story, in her dad’s words.

-The initial diagnosis was only 3 to 6 months, and now we are almost two years, and she's still with us.
+“That was kind of shocking because we were not really expecting it, and it confirmed the diagnosis of Transitional Cell Carcinoma.
+The initial diagnosis was only 3 to 6 months, and now we are almost two years out, and she's still with us.
 So obviously, something is going okay.”

 Immunocidin Immunotherapy

 We decided to pursue immunotherapy with Immunocidin.
 For the first period, we were going up there every three weeks to introduce Immunocidin directly into the bladder.
-And at the same time, we started the regimen of Previcox [Cox Inhibitor drug] every day.
+And at the same time, we started the regimen of Previcox [Cox Inhibitor drug] at home every day.
 We also completely changed her diet, and we started cooking for her every day.
 Plus, we introduced some supplements like Turkey Tail, and milk thistle to protect the liver and kidney.

-Yale Vaccine
+Yale Vaccine (or EGFR/HER2 vaccine)

 We also recently learned about the Yale vaccine trial, so this summer, my wife and I decided that we needed to somehow find a way to get Susie into the study.
-The closest site was Phoenix, but Phoenix, especially in the initial stage, was not taking patients out of state.
+The closest clinical trial site was Phoenix, but Phoenix, especially in the initial stage, was not taking patients out of state.
 Fortunately, we were accepted in Santa Cruz clinic in California, so we decided to just go to Santa Cruz.
 That required three trips to Santa Cruz for the two vaccine injections, and then a follow-up visit for the blood work.
 We did that nice long trip with Susie, but that's okay because she does very well in the car; she just sleeps.

 So, at some point, Dr. Kelly started chemotherapy as well, and the first time she got chemo was a little bit rough.
-For a couple of days, she was not feeling good, but then she went back to her normal self, and the following chemo did not give her any problems.
+For a couple of days, she was not feeling well, but then she went back to her normal self, and the following chemo did not give her any problems.
 She got a little bit sleepy just immediately after.
 The only situation where we really got very scared was when she had a UTI at a certain point, and Dr. Kelly prescribed antibiotics.
 We got very scared, so we stopped everything for a week because of the side effects.

 More about Susie